Table of contents

 |Surplus (Deficit)||$ 1,092.46||$ (926.84)||$ (149.43)||$ (330.67)|

 In this example, you will see a TARGET column, in addition to the monthly columns.
-The Target column is your goal for the month.
+Indeed, the target column is your goal for the month.
 In this example, the goal is to achieve $1,012.46/mo ($12149.52/yr) in surplus income.
-The next step is to start filling in the past three months of income and expenses.
+Next, start filling in the past three months of income and expenses.
 As you can see, in December 2018 and January, there was no surplus.
 The example person spent $886.84 MORE in December than they earned.
 If this is like you, don’t worry, it’s not an uncommon issue and is generally easily fixed.